-First analyze what type of person you are.
+First, analyze what type of person you are.
 Do you like to just do rides back after back?
-Do you like to enjoy shows and a sit down meal?
-Do you find parades boring?
+Do you like to enjoy shows and a sit-down meal?
+Are parades boring to you?
 Do you want to be there exactly at rope drop?
-This is important to know before hand because 1) you are free to roam around with no kids in tow and 2) with the big crowds Disneyland has been pulling, you have to plan ahead.
+This is important to know beforehand because 1) you are free to roam around with no kids in tow and 2) with the big crowds Disneyland has been pulling, you have to plan ahead.

-If thrills are your thing you have to get a fastpass for Hyperspace Mountain (Space Mountain) or you will have to wait in a 100+ minutes ride.
-That’s probably the most popular thing at the moment.
-After that you basically hit all the big ones which are, Big Thunder Mountain, Matterhorn Bobsleds, Splash Mountain, Haunted Mansion (especially in the holidays), Indiana Jones, and Peter Pan’s Flight (although you can skip this if you don’t like slow rides, it looks beautiful though).
+If thrills are your thing you have to get a fastpass for Space Mountain or you will have to wait in a 100+ minutes ride.
+That’s probably the most popular thrill ride at the park.
+After that, you basically hit all the big ones which are, Big Thunder Mountain, Matterhorn Bobsleds, Splash Mountain, Haunted Mansion (especially in the holidays), Indiana Jones, and Peter Pan’s Flight (although you can skip this if you don’t like slow rides, it looks beautiful though).

 Don’t pass up the opportunity to meet the characters.
 Seems like a kid thing to do but it’s so much fun!
 Some of my favorite moments are interactions.
 They’ll actually talk to you and you can have real conversations with them so it’s not this awkward “take a picture” and leave thing.

 EAT.
-There’s two sides to Disney food.
+There are two sides to Disney food.
 Some say it’s horrible.
 Some say it’s amazing.
 I’m obviously in the latter.
-You’re probably going to get the best food in more of the sit down restaurants like the Plaza Inn or Carnation Cafe but the corn dogs are AMAZING and you won’t go wrong with any of their treats.
+You’re probably going to get the best food in more of the sit-down restaurants like the Plaza Inn or Carnation Cafe but the corn dogs are AMAZING and you won’t go wrong with any of their treats.
 The cake pops are amazing and ice cream at Gibson Girl on Main Street is the best.

 Also, love and enjoy Disneyland.
-Usually I’ll see people my age just do the big rides and just head to DCA for the rest of the day, but Disneyland has so much to do so just spend some extra time and enjoy the magic or at least enjoy Paint the Night and Disneyland Forever before you end your night because that will seal your day in an amazing way.
+Usually I’ll see people my age just do the big rides and just head to DCA for the rest of the day, but Disneyland has so much to do so just spend some extra time and enjoy the magic before you end your night because that will seal your day in an amazing way.

 Disney California Adventure

 DCA is probably where you’ll have a lot of fun if you like to get down.
-From the Cove Bar to the Mad T Party, DCA is where you can get hard drinks (although I don’t drink so I don’t know what’s up there) and you can have a party with a DJ every night.
-You also have bigger rides like Tower of Terror and California Screamin’, which will get your heart pumping.
+From Pixar Pier to the Guardians of the Guardian ride, this is where you can get alcohol (although I don’t drink so I don’t know what’s up there) and you can have a party and Paint the Night at night.
+You also have bigger rides like The Incredicoaster, which will get your heart pumping.

 I feel like DCA is where you want to go if you want to chill.
 Grab a bite to eat at Carthay Circle and just enjoy their street atmosphere or watch the Frozen show.
 Something to anticipate is the whole Marvel takeover so it will be fun to see how the park changes in a few years.
 California Adventure is definitely the park for more of an older crowd.